Defining Extended Detection and Response (XDR)

 5 Core XDR Capabilities

 XDR platforms are game changers when it comes to orchestrating cyber threat detection and response across an organization’s entire digital landscape.
-They help stop cyberattacks in their tracks by bringing together all those different security tools into a single open XDR platform.
+They help stop cyberattacks in their tracks by bringing together all multiple security tools into a single open XDR platform.
 This approach breaks down those traditional security isolations and offers maximum protection against cyber threats.
 Let’s dive into the five primary capabilities of XDR:

 Incident-based Investigation